- New mandatory public health measures in effect April 6.

 - not have used government incentives for the renewable equipment

 Power production records are suited to the offset system as they are produced by almost all solar systems.
 These records are kept either by the installation company or the distribution company.
 Meter accuracy may be an issue, as the protocol specifies sealed meters and data loggers with 95% accuracy.

 Progress on this protocol has been slow, due to the small amount of supply, low carbon prices and uncertainties around certification requirements.
-However, one project has generated around 5,000 tonnes of carbon offsets as of 2019.
-For more information see Alberta Emissions Offset Registry – Project Details.
+However, one project has generated around over 9000 tonnes of carbon offsets as of 2021.
+For more information see the Alberta Emissions Offset Registry – Project Details.